nats-io/nats.java/src/examples/java/io/nats/examples/jsmulti/README.md

 ### Running from an IDE

-The JsMulti program has a `public static void main(String[] args)` method, so it's easy enough to run from any ide.
+The JsMulti program has a `public static void run(Arguments a)` method, so it's easy enough to run from any ide.
+We have provided an `ArgumentBuilder` class to help build configurations.

-Most IDEs allow you to build a runtime configuration and pass command line arguments.
+You could also use your IDE and build a runtime configuration that passes command line arguments.

-I like to just modify the code and set the arguments there.
-Check out the comments in the code's main method for examples.
+The examples below show both command line and builder examples

 ### Number Arguments

 Number arguments are all integers.
-For ease of reading, when providing numbers, you can use underscore `_`, comma `,` or period `.` to make your command line more readable.
+When providing numbers on the command line, you can use underscore `_`, comma `,` or period `.` to make it more readable.
 So these are all valid for 1 million `1000000`, `1,000,000`, `1.000.000`, `1_000_000` and even `1_000.000`

 ### Action Argument